 More Info: 407-568-2885

 Covering over 30,500 acres on the banks of the north-flowing St. Johns River, the Tosohatchee Wildlife Management Area has attracted humans for the last 6,000 years.

-Today, visitors come to enjoy 60 miles of trails as well as fishing plus the area is listed as part of The Great Florida Birding and Wildlife Trail.
+Today, visitors enjoy 60 miles of trails, fishing and birding, a stop along The Great Florida Birding and Wildlife Trail.